Preston Monument: 37th parallel north and 103rd meridian west

 The tri-point for Oklahoma, Colorado, and New Mexico is supposed to be the intersection between the 37th parallel north and the 103rd meridian west.
 This point had been located by several surveys before 1900.
 None of them had agreed.
 The State of Texas had decided to enter the Union as a slave state, and therefore had been forced to limit its northern extent to 36° 30" north.
 Areas to the north of the Texas panhandle had become part of "No Man's Land," now the Oklahoma Panhandle.
-The establishment of the borders of the land eventually known as Oklahoma had required a western limit of 103° west longitude, which is the same as the Texas-New Mexico border.
+The establishment of the borders of the land eventually known as Oklahoma had required a western limit of 103° west longitude, which is the same as the Texas–New Mexico border.
 Therefore, the southwest corner of Oklahoma and the northwest corner of Texas should be the same point, and the 37°N, 103°W point should be due north and around 34 miles distant.

-By 1900, it had become obvious that the original Texas-New Mexico border was a few miles west of the intended 103° meridian.
+By 1900, it had become obvious that the original Texas–New Mexico border was a few miles west of the intended 103° meridian.
 The 1881 surveyors for the Cimarron meridian, Richard O. Chaney and William W. Smith, had set their meridian very close to modern 103° meridian and essentially ignored the erroneous Clark 103° meridian to the south.
 They also ignored the Macomb and Johnston markers to their west.
+The Cimarron meridian therefore set the western edge of the Oklahoma Panhandle around 2.2 miles east of the Texas-New Mexico border, a contentious issue in years to come.
+However, both the Cimarron meridian and the Texas-New Mexico border established in the 19th century would be confirmed as the correct borders in legal battles.

-All of these were supposed to mark 37°N, 103°W:
+All of these survey points were supposed to mark 37°N, 103°W or be very close to it: